-- threshold¶ (float) Threshold probability value for transforming probability predictions to binary (0 or 1) predictions, in the case of binary or multi-label inputs. - compute_on_step# (bool) Forward only calls update() and return None if this is set to False. - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn (Optional[Callable]) Callback that performs the allgather operation on the metric state.
+- threshold \((float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities. - compute_on_step (bool) Forward only calls update() and return None if this is set to False. - dist_sync_on_step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist_sync_fn¶ (Optional[Callable]) Callback that performs the allgather operation on the metric state.
 When None, DDP will be used to perform the all gather.